luminae7/Web_Based_Search_Engine/README.md

 The arguments links and num are optional.
 The initial value of the arguments are http://cse.ust.hk and 30.

+With -num 0, you can print the current data (fetched pages) stored in database.

 If you want to first clear the database saved previously:
 > rm \*.db \*.lg